Creative, Relational Psychotherapy

 What is hurt in relationships is healed in relationships.

-I am influenced by contemporary psychodynamic theory, meaning I view well-being as deeply connected to our past experiences and the unconscious ways we have coped in less than ideal environments.
-I believe that everything you have done that has led you to this moment has been an attempt to take care of yourself, whether or not it has yielded the results you hoped for.
-I am a collaborative partner to help you understand how your past shapes your present, and to develop ways of intentionally working towards a truer version of yourself.
+I view well-being as deeply connected to our relationships, past experiences, and cultural identities.
+I also believe that everything you have done that has led you to this moment has been an attempt to take care of yourself, whether or not it has yielded the results you hoped for.
+An authentic therapeutic relationship helps you heal from trauma and gain insight to form better relationships outside of therapy.

 “From far away floated the susurrus of my mother’s voice: Remember, you're not half of anything, you’re twice of everything!”